vhh-project/vhh_archaivist_headless/README.md

 ## Running
 After completing the setup steps, simply execute ```docker-compose up -d``` from the repo's root folder.

 This launches the vespa API, the baseline vespa app as well as the word2word translation container.
 Once all container's health checks return status 'healthy' the service is ready to go.
+**Hint:** e.g. check container status with `docker ps`

 ### Baseline
 The baseline launch is already configured to wait for the internal vespa config server to launch, and subsequently launch the content server running the index and APIs.
 The container's health check queries a status endpoint of the content server.